vishaledkey/react-native-background-upload-qt/README.md

 ## 1. Install package

-`npm install --save react-native-background-upload`
+`npm install --save react-native-background-upload-qt`

 or

-`yarn add react-native-background-upload`
+`yarn add react-native-background-upload-qt`

 Note: if you are installing on React Native < 0.47, use `react-native-background-upload@3.0.0` instead of `react-native-background-upload`